 Dear Prospective Stanford Graduate Student,

-We are delighted that you have been offered admission to graduate study at Stanford, and we look forward to welcoming you to campus.
+We are delighted that you have been offered admission to graduate study at Stanford and we look forward to welcoming you in the coming months.
 As a graduate student, you are an important part of our university community.
 In fact, graduate students—doctoral, master’s, and professional students—make up more than half of Stanford’s student enrollment and have been central to the university since its founding.

-Our offices, VPGE and VPSA, collaborate with your School and department to create an environment in which you will grow and thrive.
-We are eager to welcome you into a community that supports your academic success, professional development, and personal wellbeing.
-By fostering a spirit of collaboration and cooperation, we support you in your desire to learn new skills, as well as to contribute to your communities at and beyond Stanford as you prepare to have an impact in many possible areas upon graduation.
+Our offices, VPGE and VPSA, collaborate with your school and program to create an environment in which you will grow and thrive.
+We are eager to welcome you into a community that supports your academic success, professional development, and personal well-being.
+By fostering a spirit of collaboration, cooperation, and inclusion, we support you in your desire to learn new skills, make new discoveries, and contribute to your communities at and beyond Stanford, as you prepare to have an impact in many possible areas upon graduation.

 We look forward to personally welcoming you to Stanford.
 We are confident that you will find this a truly exciting place to pursue your graduate studies.

 Vice Provost for Student Affairs

 Vice Provost for Graduate Education and Postdoctoral Affairs